 Close friends and family can be essential when you feel stressed.
 Learning to reach out when you need emotional comfort is a necessity, as isolation can fuel depression.
 Research has shown that women, in particular, ‘tend and befriend‘ during times of stress.

-One interesting study investigated the healthy lifestyle, stress management and spiritual well-being of female clergy.
+One interesting study investigated the healthy lifestyle, stress management, and spiritual well-being of the female clergy.
 Findings supplement research on female clergy health, as it relates to health-promoting behaviours and spiritual well-being.